 The delivery process from NXP to their customers (to phase 4 or phase 5 of the life cycle) guarantees, that the customer is aware of the exact versions of the different parts of the TOE as outlined above.
-Further information on secure delivery procedures of the hardware platform are given in [22] and [25].

 The Crypto Library is intended to be supplied to "users", who are developers of operating systems or other software to be embedded into the SmartMX chips.
 The library will be supplied to the users as a set of binary library files, to enable the "users" to incorporate the crypto library into their operating systems.